-Launch of a new series about palliative care in the context of humanitarian crisis.
-In the coming weeks, we shall be looking at the implications of providing palliative care and bereavement care for migrants, refugees and people who have fled war-torn countries and places of conflict and how the hospice and palliative care community can offer appropriate support.
+To celebrate World Refugee Day 2018, we are delighted to republish this post that originally featured in 2017 in a series about palliative care in the context of humanitarian crises.
+The series looks at the implications of providing palliative care and bereavement care for migrants, refugees and people who have fled war-torn countries and places of conflict, and how the hospice and palliative care community can offer appropriate support.

-To introduce the series, we hear from colleagues from the World Health Organization Eastern Mediterranean Regional Office: Dr Ibtihal Fadhil, Regional Adviser, Noncommunicable Diseases, and Gemma Lyons, UNV Technical Officer, Noncommunicable Diseases and Mental Health Division.
+Colleagues from the World Health Organization Eastern Mediterranean Regional Office: Dr Ibtihal Fadhil, Regional Adviser, Noncommunicable Diseases, and Gemma Lyons, UNV Technical Officer, Noncommunicable Diseases and Mental Health Division, introduce the series.

 In conflict situations, chronic medical conditions, such as cancer, can become a life sentence.
 Even the most treatable cancers are difficult to survive because access to diagnostic and treatment facilities is limited and unaffordable.
 Just transporting essential food and medications to besieged areas is difficult and risky; the world watched in September when a convoy of 31 United Nations aid vehicles was attacked in Syria.